apache/couchdb/share/doc/src/api/database/common.rst

 .. note::

-   Creating or updating documents with batch mode doesn't guarantee that document will be successfully stored on disk and CouchDB does not guarantee that.
-For example, individual documents may not be saved due to conflicts, rejection by :ref:`validation function <vdufun>` or by other reasons, even if overall the batch transfer was sucessfully submitted.
+   Creating or updating documents with batch mode doesn't guarantee that all documents will be successfully stored on disk.
+For example, individual documents may not be saved due to conflicts, rejection by :ref:`validation function <vdufun>` or by other reasons, even if overall the batch was sucessfully submitted.

 **Request**: